🏝️

 Practical: What should I do when I see that a public holiday falls on your day off?

-2. Log in to NMBRS and go to special leave (group 3).
+2. Log in to NMBRS, go to the leave overview.

 5. The RFL helpdesk-role checks your deduction request and approves it.